Riukim/portfolioV1/README.md

 ## 📁 File Structure

 1. **index.html**: The main HTML file serves as the landing page for the portfolio.
-It contains sections such as About Me, Skills, Projects, and Experience.
+It contains sections such as About, Projects, Experience and Contacts.
 Each section is structured to provide concise information and easy navigation.

 2. **style.css**: The CSS file is responsible for styling the entire web page.
 It includes styling rules for layout, colors, fonts, and responsiveness.
 Specific classes and IDs are used to target elements and ensure a consistent design across different sections.